joernio/query-database/README.md

 ./install.sh
 ```

-This will install the following script bundles:
+This will install the following scripts:

 * cscanner - a Vulnerability scanner for C code

-## Running Scanners
+## Running Scripts

-You can run a script bundle as follows:
+You can run a script as follows:

 ```
 joern --src path/to/code --run <bundlename> --param k1=v1,...